 Disney Vacation Club resort balconies

 We stayed at the Polynesian Village Resort and the Boardwalk Villas.
-The Polynesian Villas balconies worked well, so long as your neighbors weren’t out and chatting.
+The Disney Vacation Club balconies are fairly conducive to remote work, so long as your neighbors aren’t out chatting.
 My kids could catch an afternoon nap from the parks while I worked on the balcony and even took a brief phone call.
 Unfortunately, the Boardwalk was much noisier because of the many people, performers, and music celebrating the entertainment venue.

 Honorable Mentions to Work Remotely at Disney World